paul-london/Bioinformatics/FASTA_FASTQ_Pattern_Matching/README.md

 # FASTA and FASTQ Pattern Matching

-## Overview
+This project provides tools for pattern matching in biological sequence files in FASTA and FASTQ formats.
+It supports strand-aware searching and quality score analysis for FASTQ data.

-This project provides tools and scripts for pattern matching within biological sequence data stored in FASTA and FASTQ file formats.
-It is designed to help researchers and bioinformaticians identify specific nucleotide or amino acid patterns efficiently, including strand-aware matching and quality score analysis.
+---

-## Features
+## 🧬 Overview

-- Support for FASTA and FASTQ file input
+The goal of this project is to facilitate searching for nucleotide or amino acid patterns in sequencing data, with features including:

-- Strand-aware pattern searching (both forward and reverse complement)
+- Reading and parsing FASTA and FASTQ files
-- Quality score analysis for FASTQ reads
+- Strand-aware pattern matching (searching forward and reverse complement)
-- Identification of low-quality read cycles
+- Extraction and analysis of quality scores from FASTQ files
-- Efficient handling of large sequence datasets
+- Identification of low-quality cycles in sequencing reads

-## Installation
+This helps bioinformaticians and molecular biologists quickly find motifs or sequences of interest, and assess the quality of their sequencing data.

-To run the scripts, you need Python 3.x installed along with the following libraries:
+---

-- `Biopython` (for sequence handling)
+## ⚙️ Usage

-- Standard Python libraries (`re`, `sys`, `argparse`)
+To run the scripts, Python 3 is required, along with [Biopython](https://biopython.org/) for sequence handling.

-Install Biopython via pip if not already installed:
+### Install dependencies

 ```bash
 pip install biopython